It is not happiness that makes us grateful. It is gratefulness that makes us happy. Brother David Stiendl-Rast

 So, go ahead, and make that gratitude list this Thanksgiving.
 Let the list cultivate within you an abiding awareness that all of life is a gift.

-Look for the surprises within each moment of your day.
-Watch as gratitude rises up from within–then move outward, and show it.
+Then, look for the surprises within each moment of your day.
+Watch as gratitude rises up from within.